themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 Perfect, now this function can go TO THE MOOOON!
 Unless you're living in 1960s and happened to be writing a program for [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) to help astronauts safely navigate to the Moon which only had 72K of memory.

 > Yeah, the above implementation has a major flaw - it's a memory hog, it'll be going to use a lot of memory on long runs.
-We usually don't always have that luxry of using as much memory as we want.
+We usually don't always have that luxury of using as much memory as we want.
 To optimize memory usage there's some known methods.
 >
-> One of them is to using a data structure called LRU cache to store previous calculations.
+> One of them is, using a data structure called LRU cache to store previous calculations.
 The magic behind LRU cache is that it stores value only if they're accessed regularly.
 Otherwise it just forgets them so you'll end up storing values that's most usable in given situation stored on cache.
 Obviously depending on use case you can write custom optimizations, you're not limited to LRU cache, but it's situational and there's trade-offs for each implementation.

 ## A generic Memoization implementation

 To make things more interesting let's take stuff a level above.
-Let's replace our factorial functon with a dynamic value of  function type that takes an argument and returns some value, let's call it `Func<TArg, TResult>`.
-Can we write an utility to memoize any function that matches the following pattern?
+Let's replace our factorial function with a dynamic value of  function type that takes an argument and returns some value, let's call it `Func<TArg, TResult>`.
+Can we write a utility to memoize any function that matches the following pattern?
 That's exactly what we're going to do!

-Let's first start with a simple interface to store our expensive calculate method and provide a public method for returning memozied result.
+Let's first start with a simple interface to store our expensive calculate method and provide a public method for returning memoized result.

 ```csharp
 public class Memo<TArg, TResult> {